smrtblck/smrtblck/README.md

-- 👋 Hi, I’m @Sergio aka manasse
+- 👋 Hi, I’m @manasse
 - 👀 I’m interested in Cyber Security
 - 🌱 I’m currently a life long learner
 - 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me on linkedin [Sergio](https://www.linkedin.com/in/komi-sergio-hognaglo)
+- 📫 How to reach me on linkedin [manasse](https://www.linkedin.com/in/komi-sergio-hognaglo)

 <!---